EQuimper/my-react-boilerplate/README.md

 > npm i && bower i

-If webpack-dev-server is not already install do
+If webpack-dev-server and babel is not already install in global do

-> npm i -g webpack-dev-server
+> npm i -g webpack-dev-server babel

 > npm start